7targets/7targets-docs/_posts/2021-06-06-how-assistant-suggests-a-nurturing-table-from-your-website.md

 [image](../../images/Nurturing-11.png)

-You can see the 'Ps' line coming from the nurturing table for the first Email.
+You can see the 'PS' line coming from the nurturing table for the first Email.

 [image](../../images/Nurturing-12.png)